pivovarit/parallel-collectors/README.md

 Parallel Collectors are unopinionated by design so it's up to their users to use them responsibly, which involves things like:
 - proper configuration of a provided `Executor` and its lifecycle management
-- choosing the right parallelism level
+- choosing the appropriate parallelism level
 - making sure that the tool is applied in the right context

 Make sure to read API documentation before using these in production.

 ## Words of Caution

-Even if this tool makes it easy to parallelize things, it doesn't always mean that you should. **Parallelism comes with a price which can be often higher than the starting point.** Threads are expensive to create, maintain and switch between, and you can only create a limited number of them.
+Even if this tool makes it easy to parallelize things, it doesn't always mean that you should. **Parallelism comes with a price which can be often higher than using it at all.** Threads are expensive to create, maintain and switch between, and you can only create a limited number of them.

-Often, this library will turn out to be a wrong tool for the job, it's important to follow up on the root cause and double-check if parallelism is the way to go.
+It's important to follow up on the root cause and double-check if parallelism is the way to go.

-**Often it will turn out that the root cause can be addressed by using a simple JOIN statement, batching, reorganizing your data... or even just by choosing a different API method.**
+**It often turns out that the root cause can be addressed by using a simple JOIN statement, batching, reorganizing your data... or even just by choosing a different API method.**

 ## Rationale